Mickaellah/photograph-gallery/README.md

 ## What I did

-In this project, I work with HTML and CSS to create this photograph page.
-There is a bit of JavaScript for the images.
-Getting the right element is the most challenging part and also the stuctures to use.
+This is a HTML and CSS based project which is build to create photograph gallery page.
+There is a bit of JavaScript add for the images slider.
 To start the website, you need to create a repository and all the files that are needed.
-In this project, I used SASS so I needed to change the script attribute in the package.json file for compiling SCSS file into CSS.
+SASS is also used in this project so the script attribute in the package.json file needs to be changed to compile SCSS file into CSS.

 ## How does it work

-When users click on an image, they will see the bigger version of that image.
-To do that change or that replacement, I used a bit of JavaScript.
+Bigger version of each image is going to be seen when clicking on each item.
+A few lines of Javascript code is added to implement that functionality.

 ## How To Use